-1 Literacy comprises reading, writing, speaking, and listening; these processes are closely intertwined and should be understood to include oral, written, multimodal, and visual communication.
+Literacy comprises reading, writing, speaking, and listening; these processes are closely intertwined and should be understood to include oral, written, multimodal, and visual communication.
 The themes of the ELA/ELD Framework (Foundational Skills, Meaning Making, Language Development, Effective Expression, and Content Knowledge) crosscut the four strands of the ELA/literacy standards (Reading [Literature, Informational Text, Foundational Skills], Writing, Speaking and Listening, and Language) and the three parts of the ELD standards (Interacting in Meaningful Ways [Communicative Modes], Learning About How English Works [Language Processes], and Using Foundational Literacy Skills).
-In practice, these themes, strands, and parts are overlapping and should be integrated among themselves and across all disciplines.
+In practice, these themes, strands and parts are overlapping and should be integrated among themselves and across all disciplines.

-2 For children with disabilities the terms listening, speaking, reading, and writing should be broadly interpreted.
-For example, listening and speaking could include American Sign Language, sign-supported speech, use of graphic symbols, or other means of communication.
-In a similar vein, reading could include the use of screen-reader technology, braille, or other assistive devices, while writing could include the use of a scribe, computer, or speech-to-text technology.
-For children with complex communication needs, speaking or expressive language may entail symbolic communication, including aided language input and graphic symbols, rather than oral production.
+For children with disabilities the terms reading, writing, listening, and speaking should be broadly interpreted.
+For example, reading could include the use of braille, screen-reader technology, or other communication technologies or assistive devices, while writing could include the use of a scribe, computer, or speech to text technology.
+In a similar vein, speaking and listening could include American Sign Language, sign-supported speech, or other means of communication.
+Skills, Meaning Making, Language Development, Effective Expression, and Content Knowledge) and their integration; and the Preschool Curriculum Framework.